foutoucour/les-paul-classics/docs/blog/posts/2007-les-paul-classic-antique.md

 ---
 ### Guitar Of The Week 14 - Les Paul Classic Antique - H90

+The Gibson Les Paul Classic Antique Guitar Of The Week #14, a part of the unique [Guitar Of The Week](./2007-guitar-of-the-week.md) event, is rare, with only 400 produced.
+This one-shot event, organized by Gibson in 2007, introduced a new and unique model every week alongside their regular production.
+We can compare the Guitar Of The Week to the current [Mod Collection](https://www.gibson.com/en-US/Collection/gibson-mod).
+On April 24th, in the 14th week, this [Classic Antique](./2007-les-paul-classic-antique.md) was added to the list, the fourth Antique, following the regular, week#02, week#05.
+Three more models joined the family in weeks #19, #27, and #33, all in the same year, making it a limited and exclusive addition to any collection.

+The Gibson Les Paul Classic Antique Guitar Of The Week #14 stands out among the several Les Paul Classics in Gibson's regular production.
+It inherits the iconic Les Paul Classic 1960s' and the Les [Les Paul Classic Custom](./2007-les-paul-classic-custom.md), but what truly sets it apart is its unique and exciting features, making it a must-have addition to any collection.

-For Week 14, The Les Paul Classic Antique is updated with unique H-90 pickups and an Iced Tea Sunburst finish on a figured maple top.
-Gibson's H-90 stacked double coil pickup results from a close collaboration with Billie Joe Armstrong.
-It offers the snarl and punch of a classic, vintage P-90 but with none of the 60-cycle hum that usually plagues traditional single-coil pickups.
+[//]: # (For Week 14, The Les Paul Classic Antique is updated with unique H-90 pickups and an Iced Tea Sunburst finish on a)

+[//]: # (figured maple top.
+Gibson's H-90 stacked double coil pickup results from a close collaboration)

+[//]: # (with Billie Joe Armstrong.
+It offers the snarl and punch of a classic, vintage P-90 but with none of the)

+[//]: # (60-cycle hum that usually plagues traditional single-coil pickups.)

 <figure markdown="span" >
   ![Les Paul Classic Antique week 14](img/2007-les-paul-classic-antique-week-14.jpg){ loading=lazy width="500"}